 Aurangzeb received the embassy of Abbas II of Persia in 1660 and returned them with gifts.
 However, relations between the Mughal Empire and the Safavid dynasty were tense because the Persians attacked the Mughal army positioned near Kandahar.
 Aurangzeb prepared his armies in the Indus River Basin for a counteroffensive, but Abbas II's death in 1666 caused Aurangzeb to end all hostilities.
-Aurangzeb's rebellious son, Sultan Muhammad Akbar, sought of Persia, with Suleiman I who had rescued him from refuge the Imam of Musqat and later refused to assist him in any military adventures against Aurangzeb.
+Aurangzeb's rebellious son, Sultan Muhammad Akbar, sought refuge with Suleiman I of Persia, who had rescued him from the Imam of Musqat and later refused to assist him in any military adventures against Aurangzeb.